Ansible Certified Content FAQ

 Ansible certified collections are distributed via Ansible Automation Hub (subscription required), a centralized repository for jointly supported Ansible Content.
 As a certified partner, publishing collections to Ansible Automation Hub provides end customers the power to manage how trusted automation content is used in their production environment with a well known support life cycle.

-How do I get a Collection certified?
+How do I certify a collection?

 What’s the difference between Ansible Galaxy and Ansible Automation Hub?

 Collections published to Automation Hub are available to joint customers of Red Hat and partners.
 Customers need an Ansible subscription to access and download certified collections present on Automation Hub.
-A certified collection means that Red Hat and partners have a strategic relationship in place and are ready to support joint customers, and may have had additional testing and validation done against them.
+A certified collection means that Red Hat and partners have a strategic relationship in place, are ready to support joint customers, and may have had additional testing and validation done against them.

 How do I request a namespace on Galaxy?